Serious Versus Deadly Snakebites

 – DO NOT apply any electric shock therapy

 – DO NOT apply a tourniquet

 Arterial or venous tourniquets are not advised in most bites as venom is initially transported largely through the lymphatic system and not through veins.
-There is no evidence that a tourniquet could be life-saving following a snakebite.
+There is little evidence that a tourniquet could be life-saving following a snakebite.

 – DO NOT inject antivenom as a first aid measure